hangytongy/onChain-Tracking/README.md

    When you run the script, the http link would usually be your server IP followed by the port `8501`. eg. `http://11.22.33.44:8501/`

+### Notes

+To add more tokens into the list, head to `token_list.csv` and add in the corresponding data inside.

+- Token : the token symbol to display
+- 1 : query ID for 1 day for corresponding token
+- 7 : query ID for 7 days for corresponding token
+- contract: contract address for corresponding token

 ### Limitations

 This script was created with the querying of top holders using Dunes.
 In Dunes, in order to dynamically query the token contract address over a certain period of time, we can create parameters ({contract} & {time}).
 However, parameters are a paid feature.
 Therefore, current script hard codes the parameters into the individual queries and thus each permutation will have different query IDs.
 Not practicle if user wants a whole list of tokens and diff range of dates to track.